-Originally part of the Province of Carolina, the state was first settled by English immigrants, mostly from Barbados.
-The colony was originally named in honor King Charles I (Carolus being Latin for Charles).
-Parts of Carolina — mostly the coastal areas — were colonized earlier by Spain, but, battles between the Spanish and the Native Americans caused the Spanish people to retreat to southward.
+Originally part of the Province of Carolina, the state was first settled by English immigrants, mainly from Barbados.
+The colony was initially named in honor of King Charles I (Carolus being Latin for Charles).
+Parts of Carolina — mostly the coastal areas — were colonized earlier by Spain, but battles between the Spanish and the Native Americans caused the Spanish people to retreat southward.
 The Province of South Carolina was the first of the 13 colonies that declared independence from the British Crown during the American Revolution.
-South Carolina later became the first state to vote to secede from the Union preceding the Civil War, on December 20, 1860.
+South Carolina later became the first state to vote to secede from the Union preceding the Civil War on December 20, 1860.

 Kathy R. Weiser-Alexander

 Asked by the Revolutionary Council of Safety in the fall of 1775 to design a flag for the use of South Carolina troops, Col. William Moultrie chose a blue that matched the color of their uniforms and a crescent which reproduced the silver emblem worn on the front of their caps.
 The palmetto tree was added later to represent Moultrie’s heroic defense of the palmetto-log fort on Sullivan’s Island against the attack of the British fleet on June 28, 1776.

 Bring Civil War History to Life at These Iconic War Sites